canalplus/rx-player/src/core/segment_sinks/README.md

 ## The SegmentInventory ########################################################

-The SegmentInventory is a class which registers some information about every segments currently present in a `SegmentBuffer`.
+The SegmentInventory is a class which registers some information about every segments currently present in a `SegmentSink`.

-One of them is created for every new `SegmentBuffer`.
+One of them is created for every new `SegmentSink`.

 This helps the RxPlayer to avoid re-downloading segments unnecessarily and know when old one have been garbage collected.
 For example, we could decide not to re-download a segment in any of the following cases:

-  - The same segment is already completely present in the `SegmentBuffer`
+  - The same segment is already completely present in the `SegmentSink`

-  - The same segment is partially present in the `SegmentBuffer` (read: a part has been removed or garbage collected), but enough is still there for what we want to play
+  - The same segment is partially present in the `SegmentSink` (read: a part has been removed or garbage collected), but enough is still there for what we want to play

-  - Another segment is in the `SegmentBuffer` at the wanted time, but it is the same content in a better or samey quality
+  - Another segment is in the `SegmentSink` at the wanted time, but it is the same content in a better or samey quality